yankeguo/TOGYK/README.md

-# YKTOA
+# TOGYK

-YanKe's Token of Appreciation
+Token of Gratitude by Yanke

 ## Testnet (Gnosis Chiado)